neo-project/neo-dev-portal/tutorials/2024-12-13-NeoX-Deploy-Voting-Smartcontract-With-Hardhat/index.md

 title: '[NeoX Tutorial] Deploy Hello World Smart Contract on NeoX with Hardhat'
 date: '2024-11-27'
 lastmod: '2024-11-27'
-tags: ['neox', 'javascript', 'solidity', 'technical']
+tags: ['NEOX', 'JS', 'SOLIDITY', 'TECHNICAL']
 draft: false
-summary: 'In this article we will see how to create and deploy a voting Smart Contract on NeoX testnet by using Hardhat.'
+description: 'In this article we will see how to create and deploy a voting Smart Contract on NeoX testnet by using Hardhat.'
-authors: ['snakey_rob']
+author: snakey_rob
+skill: BEGINNER
 ---

 ## Create and deploy a solidity smart contract for on chain voting on Neo X Test chain.